tang-john/microsvc-test/README.md

 * The first and second URL will return a JSON response.
 * The last URL will return a text response.

-## Create Vagrantfile
+## Create Files
-* mkdir -p /data/vm/vagrant/kubernetes/02-cluster-istio/logs
+* mkdir -p /data/vm/vagrant/kubernetes/01-cluster-prometheus/logs
-* cd /data/vm/vagrant/kubernetes/02-cluster-istio
-* Copy the Vagrantfile to /data/vm/vagrant/kubernetes/02-cluster-istio/
+* Copy the Vagrantfile, 1-microsvc-deployment.yaml, and 2-microsvc-ingress.yaml to /data/vm/vagrant/kubernetes/01-cluster-prometheus/

+## Start Kubernetes Cluster
+* cd /data/vm/vagrant/kubernetes/01-cluster-prometheus/
+* vagrant up
+* wait for VMs to start.
+The Kubernetes cluster will start once the VMs are all running.

+## SSH Into Kubemster
+* cd /data/vm/vagrant/kubernetes/01-cluster-prometheus/
+* vagrant ssh kubemaster